 These frameworks consistently show that modern professionals face what the WEF terms a "VUCA" environment - characterized by volatility, uncertainty, complexity, and ambiguity (Education 4.0 Taxonomy, 2023).
-This environment demands workers who can not only master technical domains but also demonstrate significant adaptability and continuous learning capabilities.
-As highlighted in the Four-Dimensional Education framework, success increasingly requires competency across multiple dimensions: knowledge, skills, character qualities, and meta-learning strategies.
+This environment demands workers who can not only master technical domains but also demonstrate adaptability and continuous learning capabilities.
+As highlighted in the Four-Dimensional Education framework, success increasingly requires competency across multiple dimensions: knowledge, skills, character qualities, and meta-learning strategies (Center for Curriculum Redesign, 2015).

-Larger insights into the knowledge requirements for contemporary work positions revealed that workers must balance traditional expertise with constant learning of new knowledge, as new developments and technologies constantly arise.
+Larger insights regarding knowledge requirements for contemporary work positions, revealed that successful workers must balance traditional expertise with constant learning of new knowledge, as new developments and technologies constantly arise.
 Technical knowledge alone is no longer sufficient.
 However, these skill frameworks consistently cite critical thinking, digital literacy, and problem-solving as fundamental requirements across all sectors.

-As well, communication and collaboration capabilities are increasingly vital as work becomes more interconnected and advents of AI continue to aid in mundane, technical and imaginative tasks.
+As well, communication and collaboration capabilities are increasingly vital as work becomes more interconnected and advents of AI continue to aid in mundane, technical and even imaginative tasks.
 Current workers need strong analytical abilities paired with creative thinking to solve the complex problems that current technology either may not address well or, may in fact exacerbate.

 These frameworks also consistently cite the need for strong self-management capabilities and emotional intelligence.
-A sense of resilience and adaptability are crucial for navigating the constant change of occupations.
-Therefore, a growth mindset and learning agility, as well as understanding one's own learning process, becomes crucial for professional development and are seen as essential for career longevity.
+A sense of resilience and adaptability are crucial for navigating the constant change of occupations and their responsibilities.
+Therefore, learning agility as well as understanding one's own learning process, becomes crucial for professional development.

-Practitioners can no longer rely on isolated skill sets.
-Technical skills must be balanced with social and emotional competencies and the ability to synthesize different types of knowledge and skills is increasingly valuable.
-Therefore, traditional one-time education is no longer seen as sufficient for career-long success as foresight specialists must engage in constant upskilling and reskilling, becoming 'expert learners'.
-Career paths become more fluid and require ongoing adaptation, placing a premium on workers that can adapt skills to different contexts and challenges.
+The analysis of this literature seemingly points to the conclusion that practitioners can no longer rely on isolated skill sets alone in today's ever-changing job market.
+Technical skills required for an occupation must now be balanced with social and emotional competencies.
+Therefore, the notion of traditional 'one-time education' is no longer seen as sufficient for career-long success as contemporary workers must engage in constant upskilling and reskilling, becoming 'expert learners'.
+Subsequently, successful workers must then become more fluid and require ongoing adaptation, placing a premium on those that can adapt skills to different contexts and challenges.